 Early Life

-Mohamed Mansour was born in Alexandria, Egypt, in January 1948, into a prominent business family.
-His family's business, Mansour Group, survived the nationalization and confiscation of assets in 1965.
-He earned an engineering degree from North Carolina State University in 1968 and an MBA from Auburn University in 1971.
-He taught at Auburn University until 1973.
+Mohamed Mansour was born into a prominent business family in Alexandria, Egypt, in January 1948.
+The Mansour family's business faced challenges, including the nationalization of their assets in 1965.
+Mansour received an engineering degree from North Carolina State University in 1968 and a master's in business administration from Auburn University in 1971.
+He later taught at Auburn University until 1973.

 Rise to Success